-- I work with a range of people, from clients to designers, to planners, to contractors.
+- I work with a range of people, from designers, to planners, to contractors.
 Everyone has different skills and different ways of working, which means that from one day to the next I can be involved in such a variety of work - it really keeps me on my toes.
 The very best part of the job though, has to be seeing a project turn into built reality, especially after all the hard work that goes into making that happen.

 - What has been your favourite piece of work at Mace?